Strategies for Student Engagement and Motivation

 Build Opportunities for Students to Share their Knowledge, Experiences and Questions

-Infuse an Element of Fun and Creativity in Remote Tasks
+Infuse an Element of Fun and Creativity in Tasks

 The science of learning tells us that feelings of curiosity and excitement are important motivators and spark commitment and persistence in a learning task.
 Finding ways to build intrigue and creativity into your course content can create deep connections for students.
 When students are active in finding solutions and problem solving, they can express their learning in a variety of non-traditional ways.
 Consider building flexibility into your assessments that will support students’ ideation as they work through their curiosity.